-Prior to any compliance or certification test being carried out, a test plan (also called a test schedule) should be prepared by the applicant and submitted to CAA for review and acceptance.
+Before any compliance or certification test is carried out, a test plan (also called a test schedule) should be prepared by the applicant and submitted to CAA for review and acceptance.
 The purpose of each test plan is to ensure that testing is planned and conducted in a structured and methodical manner.
 This will ensure that the relationship between the certification basis requirements and how each respective test will show compliance against them is clear, traceable and verifiable.
-In order to achieve this, each test plan should include the following:
+To achieve this, each test plan should include: